The Fluffy Jackets Sound Studio: The place where dreams are made!

 You have probably heard it before: "with modern recording technology, even kids make music in their bedrooms".
 And, you guessed it: The Fluffy Jackets are no different!
 Whilst we enjoy spending time in professional sound studios (we have been known for blowing a fair bit of dosh recording in fancy places), we also see the benefit of having our own recording facilities.
 It has just taken us a bit longer to get there.
 12 years, to be precise.
 With that said, now it is your turn to gawk at all the wonderous technology we have!

-The studio was completed in January 2021, and shall soon be babtised "The Fluffy Jackets Sound Studio".
+The studio was completed in January 2021 and shall soon be baptised "The Fluffy Jackets Sound Studio".
 Very imaginative, I know.

 The idea for the studio came as we were re-decorating our family home...So, here was an ideal opportunity to re-think how to get a music space built in from scratch - within reason.
-I know we should probably gone even crazier.
-But, like most projects, my "little studio" idea started very small before it started to grow.
+Like most projects, my "little studio" idea started very small before it started to grow.

 IF you are re-building walls, you might as well place the cables inside the walls, right?
 So, I found a supplier in the UK (https://www.thatcable.com/) which offers really nice wall-plates through which you can plug in XLR audio cables.
 The initial idea was to have only one entry (for the microphone which would stand next to the amp permanently) but I could only find a wall plate with two XLR entries.
 However, later down the line (pardon the pun), I quickly made use of the second cable-entry as well, as I discovered I could also send the guitar-signal through the XLR cable (made possible by purchasing a XLR-to-TRS-cable).
 At this point, I should - for the benefit of future projects - remember to explain how to solder such cables (I learned this the hard way).
 I attach the instructions above: Hvit = White cable goes to point marked "3", Rød = Red cable goes to the point marked "2" and the final cable goes to the grounded circuit.
 The reason it is important to get this right? well, if you connect it wrong, you end up with an "out of phase" sound, which - although is not bad - would limit your future sound.

 Like most audio engineers knows, it is important to think about the whole Audio Signal from A-Z when you are planning what to purchase.
-Therefore I started with the first place the sound travels to, namely the microphone.
+Therefore, I started with the first place the sound travels to, namely the microphone.
 I bought the best I could afford.
 This was a Neumann 103 mono microphone from Germany.
 The reason it is called a "Mono" mic, is because it only takes the signal input from the front (you sing into where the Neumann logo is placed) as the back of the mic will not take sound.
 Which is useful when you try to limit noise during recording.
-This is a condensator mic, which means that it needs 48 volt power supplied from the pre-amp.
-Which led me to look at what to get ref. vocal amplification.
+This is a condenser microphone and it needs 48-Volt power supplied from the pre-amp.
+Which led me to look at the world of vocal amplification.

 I had to get a Neve 1073 -which is the industry standard Mic Pre for rock music.